-Basic Expenses for 2016-2017 Students
+Basic Expenses for 2017-2018 Students

+August Term and Fall Term

+Spring Term and May Term

+Tuition applies to a

+Residence Hall (double occupancy)

+James/Hardin/Sexton: \$3,475.00 per semester Rotary: \$3,975.00 per semester

+Board

+Rising Seniors

+ed prior to Fall 2014 and transfer students2, entered prior to Fall 2015) Fall Term Only Spring Term Only

+\$17,450.00 per semester

-Fall Semester: hman and Rising Sophomores and Juniors (Students enrolled as a freshman since Fall 2014) August Term and Fall Term Spring Term and May Term \$17,715.00 per semester Tuition applies to a all registration in the normal full range of 12 to 22 hours.
-Any registration for less or more than these limits is charged \$1,435.00 per credit hour.
-Residence Hall (double occupancy) James/Hardin/Sexton: \$3,420.00 per semester Rotary: \$3,920.00 per semester 1 Board Rising Seniors S Fall Semester: led prior to Fall 2014 and transfer students 2 , entered prior to Fall 2015) Fall Term Only Spring Term Only Tuition \$17,220.00 per semester all registration in the normal full range of 12 to 18 hours.
-Any registration for less or more than these limits is charged \$1,435.00 per credit hour.
+Tuition applies to a Ill registration in the normal full range of 12 to 18 hours.
+Any registration for less or more than these limits is charged 1,435.00 per credit hour.
 This includes any courses taken during an immersion term.

+Residence Hall (double occupancy)

+James/Hardin/Sexton: \$2,925.00 per semester Rotary: \$3,425.00 per semester

+Board

+Non-Matricula ting Students

-Residence Hall (double occupancy) James/Hardin/Sexton: \$2,890.00 per semester Rotary: \$3,390.00 per semester 1 Board Non-Matricula iting Students Tuition \$768.00 per credit hour and permanent residents who do not intend to complete Centenary College degrees may enroll in undergraduate they have may stu complete a non-matriculated student application and submit an application fee.
-Non-matriculated students do not qualify During the fall academic counseling.
-All students must also submit proof of immunization records in order to register for classes. and spring semesters, non-matriculated students will be admitted to courses on a space-available basis after all ents have had the opportunity to register.
-During summer term, non-degree-seeking students may register when registration opens s for the term.
-Sed students are considered part-time and are limited to a maximum of 16 undergraduate credit hours.
-Walk-in nonmatriculants who have taken the maximum amount of credits allowed are encouraged to apply for matriculation if they wish to continue and at Centenary College.
-Active U.S. Mi ilitary Personnel \$250.00 per credit hour S. military personnel serving in any of the five branches of the U.S. Armed Forces (including National Guard and
+U.S. Citizens a \$750.00 per credit hour nd permanent residents who do not intend to complete Centenary College degrees may enroll in undergraduate atriculated students.
+Applicants must be in good academic and social standing at any colleges or universities where

+Students must of for financial aid or a During the fall matriculated stude complete a non-matriculated student application and submit an application fee.
+Non-matriculated students do not qualify academic counseling.
+All students must also submit proof of immunization records in order to register for classes. and spring semesters, non-matriculated students will be admitted to courses on a space-available basis after all ints have had the opportunity to register.
+During summer term, non-degree-seeking students may register when

+matriculants who h for the term. ed students are considered part-time and are limited to a maximum of 16 undergraduate credit hours.
+Walk-in non- nave taken the maximum amount of credits allowed are encouraged to apply for matriculation if they wish to continue dy at Centenary College.

+Active U.S. Mi litary Personnel

+Active duty U.S \$250.00 per credit hour sometimes in any of the five branches of the U.S. Armed Forces (including National Guard and ble for undergraduate military pricing.